 Knowing where to start with an opening offer can be tricky, but you should consider the following:

 Find out from the agent how keen they are to move quickly.
 Are they already in a process to buy somewhere else?

-As much as you may love the property, there will be other opportunities at other properties.
+As much as you may love the property, there will always be other opportunities at other properties.

 While first impressions count, a survey can reveal any nasty surprises you may have missed during the viewing process.

-If a costly, much-needed repair is outlined in the survey, such as a new roof, you may be better off accepting that the property is not right for you after all and pulling out.
+If a costly, much-needed repair is outlined in the survey, such as a new roof, you may be better off accepting that the property is not right for you after all.

 The conveyancing process begins after your offer is accepted and can be the longest part of the property buying process.